25 Writing Competitions for High School Students in 2025

 Prize: $100-$10,000

-Eligibility: The contest is open to United States high school students in grades 9-12, U.S. students under the age of twenty enrolled in a high school correspondence/GED program, and U.S. citizens attending schools overseas.
+Eligibility: Open to United States high school students in grades 9-12, U.S. students under the age of 20 enrolled in a high school correspondence/GED program, and U.S. citizens attending schools overseas

 Guidelines:

-• Essays can be no more than 1,000 words but must be a minimum of 700 words.
-Citations and bibliography are not included in the word count.
+Essays can be no more than 1,000 words but must be a minimum of 700 words

 The prestigious John F. Kennedy Profile in Courage Contest is one of the most recognizable and prestigious writing competitions for high schoolers in the nation.
 Essays for the contest are required to describe an act of political courage by a U.S. elected official who served during or after 1917.
-The first-place winner of the John F. Kennedy Profile in Courage Contest takes home a $10,000 award and second place receives a $3,000 prize.
+The first-place winner of the John F. Kennedy Profile in Courage Contest takes home a $10,000 award, and the second-place winner receives a $3,000 prize.

 Submission Fee: N/A